-Security holders may communicate with the members of the Board by forwarding written communications to the CBIZ Corporate Secretary at the Company's headquarters in Cleveland.
+Security holders may communicate with the members of the Board by forwarding written communications to the CBIZ Corporate Secretary at the Company's headquarters at 5959 Rockside Woods Blvd.
+N., Suite 600, Independence, Ohio 44131.
 The Corporate Secretary will present all communications, as received and without screening, to the Board at its next regularly scheduled meeting.
-This same method may be used by interested parties to contact Mr. Burdick, the Company's Chairman, in his capacity as presiding director over the meetings of the independent directors, as well as to contact the Non-Employee Directors.
+This same method may be used by interested parties to contact Mr. Burdick, the Company's Chairman, in his capacity as presiding director over the meetings of the independent directors, as well as to contact the non-employee Directors.